 The finishing layer was painted using Duck Egg.
 Once again, this was painted with a back and forth technique that will provide a slightly aged, imperfect look.

 We used a sanding block to highlight the imperfections made in the wood and the paint.
-We also used a soft cloth to buff the surface before applying Matte Finish to highlight the texture created from the natural bristles dragging back and forth.
-White handles were added to the sides.
-This simple faux vintage piece is ready for use!
+Also using a soft cloth to buff the surface, gave more highlights.
+We then applied Matte Finish.

 This little charger makes a perfect small tray to bring dessert plates to the table at the end of a meal.

-The wood charger also makes a great little lap tray for a morning in bed, or even as a lap surface while sitting on the couch.
+It also makes a great little lap tray for a morning in bed, or even as a lap surface while sitting on the couch.

 Jill and Chantelle